josmar-crwdstffng/angular/aio/content/guide/singleton-services.md

 ### Using `providedIn`

-Beginning with Angular 6.0, the preferred way to create a singleton service is to set `providedIn` to `root` on the service's `@Injectable()` decorator.
+Beginning with Angular 6.0, the preferred way to create a singleton service is to set `providedIn` to `root` on the `@Injectable()` decorator of the service.
 This tells Angular to provide the service in the application root.

 <code-example path="providers/src/app/user.service.0.ts"  header="src/app/user.service.ts"></code-example>